Klaus Schmiegel: Prozac, the "Drug Of Despair"

 Eli Lilly recognized the potential of its new drug, but the company first tested it as a high blood pressure medication, an anti-obesity drug, and a remedy for severe depression.
 After those testing failures, Eli Lilly succeeded in treating five mildly depressed people; fluoxetine had found its niche.
 Eli Lilly announced its findings in 1974 and launched Prozac in 1987 after receiving FDA approval.

 The “wonder drug” replaced earlier medications, tricyclic antidepressants, which were less effective with serious side effects such as headaches, blurred vision and hypertension.
-By 1999, Prozac was bringing in $2.5 billion per year, 25% of Eli Lilly’s revenue.
+By 1999, Prozac was bringing in $2.5 billion per year, 25% of Eli Lilly's revenue.
 The drug helped erase the stigma of depression, inspiring celebrities and public figures to flaunt rather than hide their sufferings.

 Prozac, which is recognized by Fortune magazine as a “Product of the Century,” has few side effects; it has been widely beneficial for those suffering from depression, obsessive compulsive disorders, panic disorders, eating disorders and premenstrual dysphoric disorders.
 However, some contend that Prozac has been doled out too liberally—it has even been prescribed for animals.
 Peer drugs, including Zoloft and Paxil, which are also SSRIs, have experienced similar successes.

 Unfortunately for Eli Lilly, its patent on Prozac expired in 2001, causing massive revenue losses.
 The company hopes to bounce back with its newest drug, Cymbalta, a painkiller and an antidepressant combined.

 Other scientific work

-While Schmiegel is listed as an inventor on all eighteen of his patents, his patents are assigned to his company, Eli Lilly.
-As detailed by the list of patents from the United States Patent and Trademark Office website, Schmiegel's chemical work concentrated on supplements to bolster the health of animals (growth promotion), weight control agents, and antidepressants.
+Schmiegel is listed as an inventor on all eighteen of his patents, and his patents are assigned to his company, Eli Lilly.
+Schmiegel's chemical work concentrated on supplements to bolster the health of animals (growth promotion), weight control agents, and antidepressants.